tarancloudicia/java22featuresdemo/README.md

 # Java 22 Features Demo

 This project showcases the new features introduced in Java 22.
-This repository is not meant for the preview features.s
+This repository is not meant for the preview features.

 1. Unnamed Variables